-Solar attic fans cannot run at night because there is so sunlight at that time.
-Also when it gets cloudy the powergenerated by the solar panels shorten affecting attic ventilation.
+Solar attic fans cannot run at night because there is no sunlight at that time.
+Also when it gets cloudy the power generated by the solar panels fades affecting attic ventilation.

 In order to overcome this problem, some companies give you the option to buy a hybrid power adaptor.
 Having this adaptor will let you switch the fan from solar to electricity.

 These adaptors are not always compatible with each other so make sure you contact the manufacturer before purchasing.
 Also, keep in mind that many adaptors require you to manually switch the power to electricity while some others don’t.
 I always recommend going for the type that automatically switches the power for its ease of use (This Remington Solar adaptor is a good choice).
 Also, this type of adaptor switches to electricity even if there is sunlight but it is below a certain threshold.
 This automatic switching will ensure that the fan will perform its best even under cloudy weather.

 6. Control options

 As solar attic fans do not consume any electricity many people just let them run the whole time.
 In fact, there is no way to turn off this type of attic fan other than by disconnecting it from the solar panels.